Me:I: 2023: Formation through Produce 101 Japan The Girls

 Me:I was formed through the reality competition show Produce 101 Japan The Girls, which was aired primarily on the streaming service Lemino from October 5 to December 16, 2023.
 A total of 14,000 participants auditioned for the show, ranging in age from 15 to 25 and not affiliated with any talent agency.
 The final 11 trainees were picked by viewers from the original 101 trainees through online voting and announced during a live television broadcast on TBS.
-Like the previous winners of Produce 101 Japan, there was no intention of restricting the group's activity after its debut.
+Like the previous winners of Produce 101 Japan, Me:I is intended to be a permanent group without restriction on activity duration.

 Several members of Me:I had experience in the entertainment industry before the show.
 Momona Kasahara was a member of the Hello!
 Project girl group Angerme from 2016 to 2021.
 Ran Ishii was a member of the girl group Girls² and appeared in the Japanese drama Secret × Heroine Phantomirage!.
 Cocoro Kato was a member of the South Korean girl group Cherry Bullet under FNC Entertainment.
 Miu Sakurai was a contestant on Nizi Project and Girls Planet 999, while Suzu Yamamoto spent six months as a trainee at a South Korean agency.